derijkp/scywalker/README.md

 The following settings influence how **barcodes and UMIs** are found, and some can be used to analyse 10x v2

 `-sc_whitelist`
     Used to provide a file with all possible correct barcodes.
+By default the whitelist with the 10x version 3 barcodes is used.
+You can specify to use version 2 of the whitelist by using the shortcut `-sc_whitelist v2`
-You should specify a different whitelist for 10x v2 using (e.g.)
+    or specify a different whitelist by giving a file containing the barcodes, e.g. for 10x v2 using `-sc_whitelist ~/bin/scywalker-0.109.0-linux-x86_64/whitelists/737K-august-2016.txt.gz`
-    `-sc_whitelist ~/bin/scywalker-0.109.0-linux-x86_64/whitelists/737K-august-2016.txt.gz`
+    You can also choose to not use a whitelist by specifying an empty for the option using `-sc_whitelist ''`

 `-sc_umisize`
     The default UMI size is 12 (v3).
 10 v2 has a smaller UMI of 10; you can specify this using